Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Introduction

 Although maximizing the frequency of operation is desirable from a resolution standpoint, it poses challenges in delivering sufficient signal power to the imaging pixels and detecting their response efficiently without compromising sensitivity or resolution.

 The architectures proposed in \cite{ameri_vlsi2019,mitsunaka_jssc2016,tanaka_tcas2022}, as shown in Fig. \ref{fig:imager_apprch}(\subref{fig:imgr_topol_1}), were limited to using a single detector and a single signal source per imaging pixel.
-While these configurations can achieve high sensitivity, the pixel size is determined not only by the resonator dimensions but also by the additional components of the source and detector.
+While these configurations achieve high sensitivity, the pixel size is determined not only by the resonator dimensions but also by the additional components of the source and detector.
 Therefore, the imaging resolution does not scale consistently with the frequency of operation.

 A more effective approach was introduced in \cite{Grzyb_tmtt2017,hillger_jssc2018}, where pixels were coupled to, rather than directly connected to, the excitation source and detector.
-This allowed for physical separation between these components.
+This allowed for separation among these components.
 This approach, as shown in Fig. \ref{fig:imager_apprch}(\subref{fig:imgr_topol_2}), enabled a single source to excite multiple pixels.
 However, each pixel still required its dedicated local detector, limiting the array scalability to a single dimension.

-A key limitation of the previously discussed architecture is the inability to enable and disable imaging resonators selectively.
+A key limitation of the discussed architecture is the inability to enable and disable imaging resonators selectively.
 This feature is essential for sharing a single source and a single detector among multiple pixels.
 By doing so, a two-dimensional array can be constructed that not only scales in both dimensions but also scales well with frequency, since each pixel consists solely of a resonator, whose size decreases with increasing frequency.
-This concept is depicted in Fig. \ref{fig:imager_apprch}(\subref{fig:imgr_topol_3}) and was recently demonstrated in hardware in \cite{ameri_isscc}, where animal tissue samples were imaged with unprecedented contrast at tens-of-microns resolution.
+This concept is depicted in Fig. \ref{fig:imager_apprch}(\subref{fig:imgr_topol_3}) and was demonstrated in \cite{ameri_isscc}, where animal tissue samples were imaged with high contrast at tens-of-microns resolution.